 WSP has more than 75 years of experience in the aviation industry.
 We have played an active role, both at the strategic and tactical/operational level.
-In addition, our experience in working with contractors, owners and operators allows us to be proactive to today’s changing aerotropolis environment.
-We work from the earliest aspects of project planning and financing, through to operations and maintenance.
+In addition, our experience working with contractors, owners and operators allows us to be proactive to today’s changing airport environment.
+We are able to work from the earliest aspects of project planning and financing, through to airport operations and maintenance.

-WSP has built extensive capabilities in the planning, development and implementation of aerotropolis projects.
+WSP has built extensive capabilities in the planning, development and implementation of airport city and aerotropolis projects.
 We are presently working on the next East Asia hub in Taoyuan, Taiwan.
-Terminal 3 is one of the country’s most important construction project and is an integral part of the Taoyuan aerotropolis plan.
+Terminal 3 is one of the country’s most important construction project, as well as an important part of the Taoyuan aerotropolis plan.

-In addition, we are on the development team in Songdo City, South Korea for the first ‘new’ city in the world to be designed and planned as an international business district.
-This 10-year development project is estimated to cost in excess of USD 40 billion, making it one of the largest projects ever undertaken.
+In addition, we are on the development team in Songdo City, South Korea for the first “new” city in the world designed and planned as an international business district.
+This 10-year development project is estimated to cost over USD 40 billion, making it one of the most important development projects ever undertaken.

 Maximizing the Benefits from Free Trade Zones